Canadian Police Entrance Exams (Guide)

 Expect questions involving:

-These skills reflect the mental demands of real policing tasks.
+These skills reflect the mental demands of real policing tasks, where quick thinking and accurate judgment are critical.

 Written Communication

-Policing relies heavily on clear, accurate written reports.
+Policing relies heavily on clear, accurate written reports, making this a critical component of all police entrance exams.

 Judgment & Decision-Making